 This summer, I have the joy and responsibility of teaching four classes with 22 seminary students in two schools and four locations: Havana, Cuba; Nashville, Tennessee; Collegeville, Minnesota; and the Alex Haley Farm in Clinton, Tennessee.
 Learning goals are important for each class and syllabus.
 Those learning goals are also richer when students make their goals personal.
 All the learning is more effective from my point of view when there is a clear layer of accountability.

-Seminary courses by design build in accountability, and field education in particular is focused on helping students integrate learning from aspects of their seminary curriculum through setting goals and being accountable to peers, professors, and ministry partners.
+Seminary courses by design build in accountability.
+And field education in particular is focused on helping students integrate learning from aspects of their seminary curriculum.
+It does this through goal-setting and creating accountability to peers, professors, and ministry partners.

-The following story comes from some powerful learning that happened for Amber Simpson, student at Central Seminary last fall.
-She set goals and then part of the way through, she had to pivot.
+The following story comes from some powerful learning that happened for one seminary student.
+Margo* set goals and then part of the way through, she had to pivot.
 It was accountability to her class, her peers and professor, and to the congregation she served, which helped her make the most of a situation that did not go just as she was expecting.

-When third-year Central student Amber Simpson stepped onto the path of congregational ministry, she was a new mother, new to the Women’s Leadership Initiative (WLI), and recently relocated to her home state of Alabama.
-These and other life challenges made the internship both the “most difficult… and the most rewarding” term of seminary thus far for Amber.
+When Margo stepped onto the path of congregational ministry, she was a new mother, new to seminary, and recently relocated to her home state of Alabama.
+These and other life challenges made the internship both the “most difficult… and the most rewarding” term of seminary thus far for her.

 She approached the experience with two ministry learning goals: 1) to practice effective preparation and presentation of sermons and 2) to provide intentional pastoral care.

-Amber found the preaching exhilarating.
-However, when things did not go as expected with learning pastoral care, she needed to take time to revisit her learning goals.
+Margo found the preaching exhilarating.
+However, when things did not go as expected with learning pastoral care?
+Margo needed to take time to revisit her learning goals.

 We are grateful for Central Seminary’s ongoing partnership with Three Minute Ministry Mentor!